gatchrat/gifH/README.md

 ## State:
 Can extract all Images from a gif and saves them in a folder.
-Can generate a Gif from a single Image;
+Can generate a Gif from a single Image or multiple Images.

 ## Missing:
-* packing for multiple images
+* settings when packing
+* info when unpacking
 * Transparency
 * Background
 * color size bits